Woody R. Clermont: Undergraduate and graduate education

+In June 2026, Clermont announced that he is working towards an eleventh degree at City Vision University.

 Legal career

-Legal writing and publishing
+Life as an author, legal writing and publishing

 Clermont was published twice in the Florida Bar Journal.
 Clermont additionally wrote an article about Medicare and the Office of Medicare Hearings and Appeals (OMHA) in the Pittsburgh Journal of Environmental and Public Health Law, and an article about the economics of the death penalty and the lethal injection protocol in the St. Thomas Law Review.
-Clermont has published ten books.
+Clermont has published more than 35 books.
 Clermont also published an article about federal restitution in the Nova Law Review as well.
 In 2011, Clermont wrote a legal journal article in the Freedom Center Journal at the University of Cincinnati School of Law, calling on Americans to seek changes to the Thirteenth Amendment, arguing that the punishment clause currently allows for slavery as conviction of a crime which resulted in convict leasing, stereotypes about alleged black criminality, a prison industrial complex, and chain gangs.
 Filmmaker Ana DuVernay released a film about this subject, five years later, with her Emmy Award winning documentary 13th.
 Clermont has written about a wide variety of other subjects.
+Kirkus Reviews favorably reviewed his book From Taino Suns to Phoenix Flames: A Story of Haiti.
+Clermont has won numerous other awards, including a Second Place award from Bookfest, two Third Place awards from Bookfest, Eric Hoffer Book Award Finalist, a Storytrade Awards Finalist, and a Third Place Award from the Florida Authors and Publishers Association (FAPA).